-The Most Powerful Tequila App Ever Created for the iPhone: Tequila Matchmaker
+The Most Powerful Tequila App Ever Created for Android: Tequila Matchmaker

 Grover and I were shopping in our friendly neighborhood Costco, enjoying the free samples at the end of the aisles, when I spotted something that caused me to take a second and third look.
 (Then I whipped out my iPhone so I could take a picture of it.)